Lukasrygh23/OOPLibraryHTML/README.md

 ### Prerequisites

-You must also have [The front end](https://github.com/Lukasrygh23/OOPLibraryHTML/tree/dev) downloaded and ready to use.
+You must also have [The back end](https://github.com/Lukasrygh23/OOPLibrarySpring) downloaded and ready to use.

 ### Installing

 No installation is required.
-Simply run the fat.jar.

-## Running the tests
+But you must run the .jar or otherwise have OOPLibrarySpring running on your system first.

 ### Unit Tests

-All of the normal unit tests are self-contained.
+All tests are contained within OOPLibrarySpring.

-The Selenium tests require the chrome browser to be installed and updated to the most recent version, and the front end in Prerequisites to be hosted on a server (Visual studio supports this with some addons).

 ## Built With